junxit/us-congress-bills-113/derived/amendments.md

 ### 7 U.S.C. § 950bb

-> in the subparagraph heading, by striking “3” and inserting “2”; and
+> in the subparagraph heading, by striking “3” and inserting “2”;

 | | |
 |---|---|